surh/grins/detection/README.md

 * **detect_in_genome.nf**: Pipeline to detect duplicated regions in bacterial genomes in fasta format.
 Includes annotations via antiSMASH 5.
+This is the first part of the workflow.

 * **GRINS_detection_from_BOWTIE.py**: Takes duplicated regions identified by `detect_in_genome.nf` and identifies GRINS regions.

 * **GRINS_detection_from_BOWTIE.nf**: Pipeline that parallelizes the python script of the same name.
+This is the second and last part of the workflow.

 * **GRINS_detection_pairwise_identity.py**: Script to detect GRINS within PKS clusters.